 ● Create a safe outdoor activity that is enjoyable to all ages.

 ● Promote the talents of participating artists from the 2-state region who are creating stars for display and provide a collaborative project for them to blend their unique styles.
-Provide a networking forum for the region’s artists to meet one another and cross promote.

 ● Enhance the holiday season by making spirits bright with this joyful presentation.